metagraph-dev/metagraph/docs/getting_started/use_case_1_airline_connectedness.rst

 This is what we’d expect.
-Highly populated areas like New York City or Los Angeles are the most traveled through areas.
+Highly populated areas like Los Angeles are the most traveled through areas.

 However, it’s suprising that Anchorage is more travelled through than a hub like Dallas!